-Developer and major employers will be encouraged to work with staff to develop Travel Plans to manage employee journey to work and travel times.
-The need to consider the '4 R's' of Reduce, Retime, Remode and Reroute to encourage sustainable travel choices and to not rely on the supply of parking in these areas.
+Developers and major employers will be encouraged to work with staff to develop Travel Plans to manage employee journeys to work and travel times.
+Their is a need to consider the '4 R's' of Reduce, Retime, Remode and Reroute to encourage sustainable travel choices and to not rely on the supply of parking in these areas.